Skip to content

 About this calculator

 The tangent function is defined as the ratio of the opposite side to the adjacent side in a right triangle: tan(θ) = opposite / adjacent.
-It can also be expressed as the ratio of sine to cosine: tan(θ) = sin(θ) / cos(θ).
-In degree-based calculations the formula applied is tan(θ) = tan(angle × π / 180).
+Equivalently, it is the ratio of sine to cosine: tan(θ) = sin(θ) / cos(θ).
+For degree-based input, the formula applied is tan(angle × π / 180).
+Variables: angle (in degrees, any real number except odd multiples of 90° where tangent is undefined).
 Unlike sine and cosine, tangent is not bounded — its values range from −∞ to +∞.
-It equals zero at 0°, equals 1 at 45°, and approaches infinity as the angle nears 90° (where cosine approaches zero).
-Tangent is especially useful in surveying for measuring heights from a known horizontal distance, in engineering for calculating slopes and grades, and in physics for resolving force directions.
+It equals 0 at 0°, 1 at 45°, and approaches infinity as the angle nears 90° (where cosine approaches zero in the denominator).
+Tangent is periodic with period 180° (not 360° like sine and cosine), meaning tan(θ + 180°) = tan(θ).
+It is also odd: tan(−θ) = −tan(θ).
+Key reference values: tan(0°) = 0, tan(30°) = 1/√3 ≈ 0.5774, tan(45°) = 1, tan(60°) = √3 ≈ 1.7321, tan(90°) = undefined (vertical asymptote), tan(135°) = −1.
+Edge cases: at exactly 90°, 270°, and every odd multiple of 90°, tangent is mathematically undefined; computer implementations may return very large positive or negative floating-point numbers (or NaN) near those values — handle carefully.
+Tangent is the natural function for computing slopes and grades: a slope of 'rise over run' equals the tangent of the angle of inclination.
+It is used in surveying for measuring heights from horizontal distances, in engineering for road and railway grades, and in optics for refraction calculations.

 How to use